 Design and Animation for a dark and moody pitch we won at Psyop NY.
 Directed by Jon Saunders and Laurent Barthelemy.The final spot was rendered by Jacob Slutzky, comped by Nick Tanner.

 The end result of a few weeks spent at The Mill NY researching and developing various graphic styles that can be replicated through procedural trials.
 All of the particles were created as if in an invisible cube.
-They will later be projected onto a physical cube as part of the new interactive installation at the AT&T headquarters in Dallas, TX.
+They will later be projected onto a physical cube as part of the new interactive installation.

 Oscar-winning director Alex Gibney’s latest documentary, We Steal Secrets: The Story of WikiLeaks, follows the controversial whistleblowing site and its even more controversial leader, Julian Assange.

 It tells the story of the site’s creation up to its execution of the largest security breach in US history.Below is the montage of some of my favorites graphics I produced for the film.Directed by Marc Smith at FramestoreNY.

 Fast Paced animation for the electronic rock band from Helsinki K-X-P.

 Thru projection mapping, the user would be able to pick up his car model, change the color, and even see it parking in front of his own house.Early concepts Frames I did for Bossa studio in NY.